 Let's take a look on the visualization.
 The purple shape represents the Scope, the orange stands for the Object.
-We can turn scope\shape0 off.
-By default the protein is shown in cartoon representation.
+We can switch scope_shape0 off.
+By default, the protein is shown in cartoon representation.
 Let's now focus once again on paths.
-Paths are colour-coded: they are blue when coming into the Object, green inside the Object, blue when coming out from the Object.
+Paths are colour-coded: they are red when coming into the Object, green inside the Object, blue when coming out from the Object.
 Yellow paths are special case when molecule wander from the Object and came back.
 Now let's look at the protein's surface.
 The sand, cyan and purple balls are inlets marking the molecule entries/exits.
-Let's turn off the inlets representations: cluster\1, cluster\2, cluster\3 and cluster\4.
+Let's turn off the inlets representations: cluster_1, cluster_2, cluster_3 and cluster_4.
 There are four visible entries to the active site pocket.
 If we look at all paths, we can see four regions of red and blue paths, what indicates that there are four possible entries/exits.
-To see them better we have changed in PyMOL protein representation into surface, and background for white, and we pointed four entries by arrows (we have also rotated the protein).
+To see them better we have changed protein representation in PyMOL into surface, and background for white, and we pointed four entries by arrows (we have also rotated the protein).